 Ubuntu get gpu info using lshw

-You can also use a GUI tool to display Ubuntu graphics card information, one of them is hardinfo, you can use the following command to install it:
+You can also use a GUI tool to display Ubuntu graphics card information, one of them is hardinfo.

 sudo apt-get install hardinfo

-then, run it and navigate to the hardware information section, there you should be able to find the video card information.
+Next, run it and navigate to the hardware information section.
+You should be able to find the Ubuntu Video driver information.

 sudo apt install neofetch